- Back is highly-arched and gray or black, fading to a lighter belly

 - Juveniles have 4 to 6 dark vertical bars on sides (fade with age)

 - Barbels on lower jaw

 - Large scales

-The largest member of the drum family, black drum spawn nearshore in the winter and early spring.
-They feed on oysters, mussels, crabs, shrimp and occasionally fish.
-Black drum may live to 35 or more years.
+Largest of drum species.
+Spawns nearshore in winter and early spring.
+Feeds on fishes and invertebrates including oysters, mussels, crabs and shrimp.
+May live to 35 or more years.

 State Record: 96 lbs, caught near Fernandina Beach